rubenvannieuwpoort/site/public/posts/div.md

 ### Overview

 First, the round-up method is presented, which shows that for every $N$-bit divisor $d > 0$ there is a constant $m$ so that the upper bits of $mn$ equal $\lfloor \frac{n}{d} \rfloor$ for every $N$-bit unsigned $n$.
 For certain "uncooperative" divisors the constant $m$ will not fit in $N$ bits, in which case the method is feasible but less efficient.
 To improve the efficiency, the round-down method is presented, which is similar to the round-up method but more efficient for uncooperative divisors.
-TODO: for singed integers
+Then, we will discuss how the method can be applied to signed integers.

 ## Intuition